Are Annuities a Safe Retirement Investment?

 Say, for example, that you experience some kind of emergency or major expense several years into retirement.
 There may not be a way for you to cash out your annuity or access the lump sum to deal with that expense.
 Instead, you will be limited to the periodic payments.

-Another risk to be aware of when buying an annuity is that they are not FDIC-insured.
-This means that if the company that sold you the annuity goes bankrupt, there may simply be no way for you to get your money back.
+According to the Federal Deposit Insurance Corporation (FDIC), annuities also lack the federal deposit insurance that bank accounts usually have.
+So, if the company that sold you the annuity goes bankrupt, there may simply be no way for you to get your money back.
+However, state guaranty associations can provide a safeguard.

 Are Annuities Safer Than Other Investments